Harshackreman/RISC_V_Single_Cycle/README.md

 * Upgrade the architecture from Single-Cycle to a **5-Stage Pipelined** architecture.

-*Built with passion and lots of multiplexers.
+Built with passion and lots of multiplexers!!!:)